MobilePayDev/MobilePay-Subscriptions/docs/refund.md

 ## <a name="refunds"></a>Refunds
 This functionality is used to refund previously captured one-off payments or subscriptions payments.
 A refund transaction can be made up to 30 days after payment execution.
+Refunds are not restricted by agreement status.
+Refunds can be made on a cancelled agreement.
+As long as the payment is successful and no older than 30 days, then it should work

 **Full refund** - 100% of the amount paid is returned to the payer.If the amount is not specified, the payment will be fully refunded